TCCI Information and Frequently Asked Questions

 What is a TCCI form?

-By Secretary Notice dated April 21, 2005, issued in Case O4-C-1637,1 telecommunications companies under the Commission’s jurisdiction were notified of the requirement to submit a Telecommunications Company Critical Information (TCCI) form and that failure to file the form would result in a company being listed as “inactive” on the Commission’s website.
-Since the April 2005 Notice, Department of Public Service (Department) Staff has sent yearly notifications to telecommunication companies file TCCI forms annually.
+By Secretary Notice dated April 21, 2005, issued in Case O4-C-1637, telecommunications companies under the Commission’s jurisdiction (telephone and cable companies) were notified of the requirement to submit a Telecommunications Company Critical Information (TCCI) form and that failure to file the form would result in a company being listed as “Inactive” on the Commission’s website.
+Since the April 2005 Notice, Department of Public Service (Department) Staff has sent yearly notifications to all regulated telecommunication companies requiring them to file TCCI forms annually.
 The information in the TCCI form assists in updating company information currently stored and maintained in the Department's Telecommunications Company Information Database that is maintained by the Office of Telecommunications.
+Any company experiencing a change in basic company information between annual TCCI filing cycles must submit a new TCCI form, at the time of the change, that updates the TCCI information accordingly (e.g., changes in company name, company address, contact information, etc).

-The TCCI form also is the underlying data source of the Department’s public facing list of “Telecommunications Companies in New York State” found on the Department website.
-The annual submission of a TCCI form ensures that the list of regulated companies is accurate and contains up-to-date contact information.
+The TCCI form is also the underlying data source of the Department’s public facing list of “Telecommunications Companies in New York State” found on the Department's website.
+The annual submission of a TCCI form ensures that the company contact information is accurate and up-to-date for Industry or consumer use.

 Click here to view and submit a TCCI form.
 Any questions, contact Amanda Kopet at amanda.kopet@dps.ny.gov or 518-473-5349.